 Whatever you want to learn, be it cooking Japanese cuisine or martial arts, kung fu or a new language, simply make a plan for implementing it and get started.
 Use the guidelines I’ve shared with you and focus on prioritizing your tasks according to these guidelines.

-There is no perfect time for you to start your skill learning journey.
-You can make the perfect plan, buy the best of things, get mentally and physically ready but none of that will truly accelerate your skill learning process.
+There is no perfect time for you to start your skill-learning journey.
+You can make the perfect plan, buy the best of things, and get mentally and physically ready but none of that will truly accelerate your skill-learning process.

 Here’s another mantra I want you to remember – Think big, start small but start today.